Click here to check out the key highlights of Union Budget 2025!

 |

-The government has prescribed certain modes of payment for any business establishment and every type of entity whose total sales, turnover or gross receipts from business exceeds Rs 50 crore during the immediately preceding previous year.
-The Finance (No. 2) Act, 2019 introduced a new provision Section 269SU and subsequently notified Rule 119AA prescribing the modes of acceptance of payment.
+The government has prescribed certain modes of payment for any business establishment and every type of entity whose total sales, turnover, or gross receipts from business exceeded Rs 50 crore during the immediately preceding previous year.
+The Finance (No. 2) Act 2019 introduced a new provision, Section 269SU, and subsequently notified Rule 119AA prescribing the modes of payment acceptance.

 Section 269SU

-Section 269SU is applicable to a person when the total sales, turnover or gross receipts from business exceeds Rs 50 crore during the immediately preceding previous year.
+Section 269SU applies to a person when the total sales, turnover or gross receipts from business exceed Rs 50 crore during the immediately preceding previous year.
 The section is applicable from 1 November 2019.
 In such a case, the section is applicable if the sales, turnover or gross receipts exceed Rs 50 crore for the financial year ended 31 March 2019.

 The Central Board of Direct Taxes (CBDT) has notified the prescribed modes of payment for the purpose of section 269SU: